k0retux/fuddly/docs/source/data_manip.rst

 - :meth:`framework.data_model.Env.remove_node_to_corrupt`

 The typical way to perform a corruption with this infrastructure is illustrated in what follows.
-The example perform a corruption that change from the model the allowed amount for a specific node (``targeted_node``) of a graph (referenced by ``rnode``) that can be created during the data generation from the graph.
+This example performs a corruption that changes from the model the allowed amount for a specific node (``targeted_node``) of a graph (referenced by ``rnode``) that can be created during the data generation from the graph.